-The 20th century has been characterised by the granting of a diverse range of rights to different segments of society.
-But for some of these rights, we haven’t found the ideal democratic ways to organise them yet.
+GENEVA - The 20th century has been marked by the granting of a wide range of rights to different segments of society.
+But for some of these rights, we haven't yet found the ideal democratic ways of organising them.
 Three cases.

-In recent years, multiple important intellectuals and politicians have argued that the 20th century European democracy should evolve into a democracy of the 21st century: democracies should become more deliberative and direct.
-But in this process of ongoing democratic transformation, we tend to forget that there are some democratic issues of the 20th century that we have not solved yet.
+In recent years, several eminent intellectuals and politicians have argued that the European democracy of the 20th century should evolve into a democracy of the 21st century: democracies should become more deliberative and direct.
+But in this process of ongoing democratic transformation, we tend to forget that there are some democratic problems of the 20th century that we have not yet solved.

 Team members